LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 Planning A Class Structure
 -------------------------------

-Here is an idea for a skeleton of a text (adventure?) game.
+The Console input/output interchange below illustrates an idea for a skeleton of a text (adventure?) game.
 It could be the basic of a later group project.
 It does not have much in it yet, but it can be planned in terms of classes.
 Classes with instances correspond to nouns you would be using, particularly nouns used in more than one place with different state data being remembered.
 Verbs associated with nouns you use tend to be methods.
-Think how you might break this down.
+Think how you might break this down, looking at what is happening in the sequence below.

 The parts appearing after the '>' prompt are entries by the user.
 Other lines are computer responses::